radams15/faversham.pub/_posts/2025-04-11-old-wine-vaults.md

 Ah the Old Wine Vaults, one of the most... interesting pubs in Faversham.
 In the daytime it is almost empty, while at nights it is a very rowdy place indeed.

-We arrived at the wine vaults around midday, sitting outside.
+We arrived at the Wine Vaults around midday, sitting outside.
 We believed we were only the second group of clients there - but that soon changed after we realised that the other people there were either friends of the landlord or contractors on a break.
 After 15 minutes or so at our table we noticed the landlord had come to speak to the others about something, before all of them headed up a ladder into the loft area of the pub and stayed there for the remaining 30 minutes of our stay.
 This was a very peculiar sight.

 ![A trip up the ladded](/assets/images/wine_vaults_2.webp)